The Josias Podcast Episode LII: Leo XIII on Freemasonry

 Happiness as the Principle of Ethics, Law, and Rights

 An earlier version of this paper was read at the Pázmány Péter Catholic University, Faculty of Law, Department for Roman Law, Budapest, February 21st, 2025.
-My thanks to Professor Nadja El Beheiri, Chair of the Department of Roman Law, for the invitation.
-A pdf can be found here.
+Thanks to Professor Nadja El Beheiri, Chair of the Department of Roman Law, for the invitation.

 Introduction